 OMV’s cooperation with Russia dates back to 1968, when it became the first European company to conclude a gas supply agreement with the former USSR.
 This pioneering move averted a supply shortage on Europe’s booming gas market and provided a model for several similar agreements with Western European companies.
 The Soviet Union remained a reliable supplier and new gas supply agreements were signed in 1974, 1975 and 1982.
 After decades of strong cooperation and secure supplies confirm that Gazprom and OMV have developed reliable and transparent partnership.
 In 2018 OMV extended these agreements with Russian Gazprom until even as far forward as 2040.

 OMV has had a small representative office in Moscow since 1991.
-In 2017, OMV started building a full “hub” organization in St. Petersburg, which is responsible for all OMV activities in Russia.
+With the acquisition of Yuzhno Russkoye in 2017, OMV established an office in Saint Petersburg, which is responsible for all OMV activities in Russia.

 Key facts and figures: